nofrills-io/empress/docs/README.md

 }

 // In empress your model is defined as a set of subclasses,
-// where each subclass is responsible for single aspect of application state. sealed class Patch {
+// where each subclass is responsible for single aspect of application state.
+// Your model should be either fully immutable, or fully mutable. sealed class Model {
     // In case our process is temporarily killed by the OS, we can make sure
     // our state will be brought back, by implementing `Parcelable`
     @Parcelize